digitensions/Metadata-extraction/README.md

 # Metadata-extraction
 Respository for metadata extraction workshop.
-Paired to blog post to be found here: https://digitensions.home.blog/
+Paired with blog training post to be found here: https://digitensions.home.blog/